iterative/katacoda-scenarios/basics/pipelines/step1.md

    field `cache: false` in the stage file `stage3.dvc`.

-   Not caching outputs might be useful in cases when they are small and suitable to be tracked by GIT, or if they are unpredictable or temporary and not worth to be stored or shared with other people.
+   Not caching outputs might be useful in cases when they are small and suitable to be tracked by Git, or if they are unpredictable or temporary and not worth to be stored or shared with other people.

    Let's create the stage again: